HCS Score

 Pepe is scored across 7 Shariah principles with a total of 100 points.

-On Financial Exposure Risk, weighted at 25%, Pepe scores 24 out of 25.
+On Financial Exposure Risk, weighted at 25%, PEPE scores 24 out of 25.
 The only strong score in the assessment.
-No interest-based financial products anywhere in the token's design.
+No interest-based financial products exist anywhere in the token's design.
+This clean score is what keeps PEPE in the Doubtful rather than Haram classification.

-On Gharar and Uncertainty, weighted at 15%, Pepe scores 7 out of 15.
-Extreme volatility, sentiment-driven valuation, and the absence of any measurable fundamental create fundamental uncertainty that goes far beyond normal investment risk.
+On Gharar and Uncertainty, weighted at 15%, PEPE scores 7 out of 15.
+Extreme volatility, sentiment-driven valuation with no measurable fundamental anchor, and the complete absence of any underlying technology or business that could provide stability or predictability create fundamental uncertainty far beyond what normal investment risk involves.

-On Maysir and Speculation, weighted at 15%, Pepe scores 5 out of 15.
-The lowest Maysir score in our analysis series.
-Speculative momentum trading driven entirely by social media sentiment rather than genuine utility dominates market activity.
+On Maysir and Speculation, weighted at 15%, PEPE scores 5 out of 15.
+One of the lowest Maysir scores in our analysis series.
+Speculative momentum trading driven entirely by social media sentiment and meme culture enthusiasm, with participants buying primarily to sell to later participants at higher prices, dominates all market activity surrounding PEPE.

-On Underlying Business Activity, weighted at 15%, Pepe scores 4 out of 15.
+On Underlying Business Activity, weighted at 15%, PEPE scores 4 out of 15.
 Critically low.
-A meme token with no technology, no service, no infrastructure, and no meaningful economic activity cannot score well when the question being asked is whether the core business activity is permissible and productive.
-There is effectively no underlying business activity.
+A meme token with no technology, no service, no infrastructure, and no meaningful economic activity that creates genuine value cannot score well when the question is whether the core business activity is permissible and productive.
+There is effectively no underlying business activity to assess.

-On Utility and Real Use, weighted at 10%, Pepe scores 2 out of 10.
+On Utility and Real Use, weighted at 10%, PEPE scores 2 out of 10.
 The lowest utility score in our analysis series.
-PEPE provides virtually no real-world utility whatsoever beyond trading and community participation.
-There are no applications.
-No services.
-No use cases that create genuine economic value.
+PEPE provides virtually no real-world utility beyond being tradable on exchanges.
+No applications, no services, no use cases that create genuine economic value for participants beyond speculation.

-On Tokenomics Fairness, weighted at 10%, Pepe scores 6 out of 10.
-The anonymous creation and initial distribution structure raises fairness questions, though the token's large circulating supply limits some concentration concerns.
+On Tokenomics Fairness, weighted at 10%, PEPE scores 6 out of 10.
+The anonymous creation and initial distribution structure raises fairness questions about how early insiders positioned themselves before the public launch.
+The large circulating supply limits some concentration concerns but the launch dynamics of meme tokens generally favor earliest participants at the expense of later ones.

-On Transparency and Governance, weighted at 10%, Pepe scores 6 out of 10.
-Anonymous founding, no formal governance structure, and no identifiable development team accountable for the project's direction reduce this score significantly.
+On Transparency and Governance, weighted at 10%, PEPE scores 6 out of 10.
+Anonymous founding team with no formal accountability.
+No governance structure that token holders can meaningfully participate in.
+No identifiable development team accountable for the project's direction.
+No roadmap describing any genuine development ambition.
+What transparency exists covers only the on-chain mechanics, not any meaningful project governance.

 Overall HCS Score: 54 out of 100 — Doubtful

-The Doubtful classification under the CoinStudy HCS framework covers the range of 40 to 59.
-PEPE scores 54 — close to the middle of this range but only 5 points above the Haram threshold.
+The Doubtful classification under CoinStudy's framework covers the range of 40 to 59 points.
+PEPE scores 54, sitting close to the middle of this range but only 5 points above the Haram threshold.

-In Islamic jurisprudence, the concept of mashbooh — doubtful matters — carries clear guidance.
+In Islamic jurisprudence, the concept of mashbooh, doubtful matters, carries clear scholarly guidance.
 The Prophet Muhammad, peace be upon him, advised leaving that which causes doubt for that which does not.
-This guidance becomes especially relevant when the doubtful matter scores 54 out of 100 on a comprehensive Islamic finance assessment — meaning it fails on nearly every dimension beyond the basic red-line checks.
+This guidance becomes particularly relevant when the doubtful matter scores 54 out of 100 on a comprehensive Islamic finance assessment, meaning it fails on nearly every dimension beyond the basic red-line checks.

-A score of 54 with extremely low utility, fundamental Gharar, near-Haram levels of speculative Maysir, and almost no underlying business activity is not a close call requiring nuanced analysis.
-It's a project that barely avoids outright prohibition while failing comprehensively on the standards that distinguish genuine investment from speculation.
+A score of 54 with utility of 2 out of 10, underlying business activity of 4 out of 15, and Maysir of 5 out of 15 is not a close call requiring nuanced analysis.
+It is a project that barely avoids outright prohibition while failing comprehensively on the standards that distinguish genuine investment from speculation.

-Muslim investors have now seen three major meme coins assessed in our series:
+Muslim investors who have followed CoinStudy's meme coin analyses have now seen four meme tokens assessed in our series.

-Shiba Inu — Doubtful at 59 out of 100.
-Has attempted ecosystem development through Shibarium and ShibaSwap, providing some utility foundation despite its meme-driven market behavior.
+Shiba Inu scores Doubtful at 59 out of 100.
+Shiba Inu has attempted genuine ecosystem development through Shibarium and ShibaSwap, providing at least a utility foundation even if its market behavior remains predominantly speculative.

-The progression is clear — the less genuine utility a meme token has, the lower it scores.
-PEPE sits at the bottom of the meme coin compliance hierarchy because it has the least utility of any meme token we've analyzed.
+The pattern across all four is consistent.
+The less genuine utility a meme token has and the more its market behavior is driven exclusively by speculative hype cycles, the lower it scores.
+PEPE and Ducky sit at the bottom of the meme coin compliance hierarchy because they have the least utility of any meme tokens we have analyzed.

-Can I explain what economic value PEPE creates — beyond the hope that its price will rise?
-Am I investing in something with genuine long-term value — or am I trying to time a speculative cycle?
-Do I understand that the majority of participants in meme coin cycles lose money?
+Can I explain what economic value PEPE creates beyond the hope that its price will rise?
+Am I investing in something with genuine long-term value or am I trying to time a speculative cycle?
+Do I understand that the majority of participants in meme coin cycles statistically lose money, with gains concentrating among earliest participants?
 Would I be comfortable explaining my investment reasoning to a qualified Islamic scholar?
-Is the Islamic guidance on doubtful matters — to leave them for that which is clear — relevant to my situation?
+Is the Islamic guidance on doubtful matters, which is to leave them for that which is clear, relevant to my specific situation?

 Pepe (PEPE) is classified as Doubtful under the CoinStudy Halal Crypto Standard with a score of 54 out of 100.

-It passes the Sharia red-line screening — there is no direct involvement in interest, gambling, or prohibited industries.
-But this is where the compliance strengths end.
+It passes the Sharia red-line screening with no direct involvement in interest, gambling, or prohibited industries.
+This is where the compliance strengths end.

-Extreme speculation, near-zero genuine utility, fundamental Gharar about what creates the token's value, almost no underlying business activity, and anonymous governance all contribute to one of the lowest scores in our entire analysis series.
-These are not peripheral concerns — they describe the central reality of what PEPE is.
+Extreme speculation, near-zero genuine utility, fundamental Gharar about what creates the token's value, essentially no underlying business activity, anonymous governance with no formal accountability, and market behavior dominated by participants buying primarily hoping to sell to later participants at higher prices all contribute to one of the lowest scores in our entire analysis series.

-For Muslim investors — the Islamic guidance on doubtful matters applies here with particular force.
-When an asset scores 54 out of 100 with utility of 2 out of 10 and underlying business activity of 4 out of 15, there is no compelling Islamic finance reason to engage with it.
-The doubt is extensive and well-founded.
+For Muslim investors, the Islamic guidance on doubtful matters applies here with particular force.
+When an asset scores 54 out of 100 with utility of 2 out of 10 and underlying business activity of 4 out of 15, there is no compelling Islamic finance rationale for engaging with it.
+The doubt is extensive, well-founded, and clearly reflected in every dimension of this assessment beyond the basic red-line checks.

 Disclaimer: This analysis is provided for educational and research purposes only.
 This analysis is based on guidance from CoinStudy's HCS Shariah Board members.
 CoinStudy does not issue personal fatwas or financial advice.
 Please consult a qualified Islamic scholar for individual guidance.